gschmutz/integration-architecture-workshop/02-data-movement/README.md

 The file is now available on the FTP server and we will use Penthao to first copy it locally and then process it and load it into a Postgresql database.

 ## Copy data from FTP Server to Local files

+Navigate to <http://dataplatform:28154/> to open the Penthao Webapplication.

 Follow the instructions below to retrieve a file from a FTP server.